Expand your business into the Philippines - without an entity

 - Commission of a crime against the employer

-There are authorized causes in which the employer can legally terminate an employee but the employer is required to pay a severance.
+There are authorized causes in which an employer can legally terminate an employee, with the employer required to pay a severance.
 Authorized causes include:

 - Replacement of labor-saving devices